Managing Encryption Keys on External Devices

 2. Oracle Key Vault.

-Customer-Managed Keys in Exadata Database Service on Cloud@Customer
+Customer-Managed Keys in Oracle Exadata Database Service on Cloud@Customer

-Customer-managed keys for Exadata Database Service on Cloud@Customer is a feature that enables you to migrate the Oracle Database TDE Master Encryption Key for an Oracle database from the password-protected wallet file stored on the Exadata Database Service on Cloud@Customer equipment to an OKV server that you control.
+Customer-managed keys for Oracle Exadata Database Service on Cloud@Customer is a feature that enables you to migrate the Oracle Database TDE Master Encryption Key for an Oracle Database from the password-protected wallet file stored on the Oracle Exadata Database Service on Cloud@Customer equipment to an OKV server that you control.

 The Oracle Key Vault (OKV) provides fault-tolerant, highly available and scalable key and secrets management for your encrypted ExaDB-C@C databases.
 Use customer-managed keys when you need security governance, regulatory compliance, and homogenous encryption of data, while centrally managing, storing, and monitoring the life cycle of the keys you use to protect your data.